STATE GOVERNMENT AND STATE AFFAIRS

 (d) Shall cause the hearing to be recorded at the agency’s expense.
 Any party, at that party’s expense, may have a transcript prepared or may cause additional recordings to be made during the hearing if the making of the additional recording does not cause distraction or disruption.

-(e) May conduct all or part of the hearing by telephone, television, or other electronic means, if each participant in the hearing has an opportunity to participate in the entire proceeding while it is taking place.
+(e) May conduct all or part of the hearing by telephone, video conference, or other electronic means, if each participant in the hearing has an opportunity to participate in the entire proceeding while it is taking place.

 History: